-4. What alternative strategies could the Axis powers have developed to produce a more favorable outcome for them?
+3. What alternative strategies could the Axis powers have developed to produce a more favorable outcome for them?

-5. Why did the Grand Alliance of Britain, the Soviet Union, and the United States display greater strategic effectiveness than did the coalition of Germany, Italy, and Japan?
+4. Why did the Grand Alliance of Britain, the Soviet Union, and the United States display greater strategic effectiveness than the Axis coalition of Germany, Italy, and Japan?

-6. The United States entered the Second World War with a "Germany First" strategy.
+5. The United States entered the Second World War with a "Germany First" strategy.
 By 1943, however, American forces were on the offensive against both Germany and Japan.
-Why did the United States begin offensives in both the European and Pacific theaters?
-Did the United States make a strategic mistake in carrying out these simultaneous offensives?
+Did the United States adhere sufficiently to the Germany First principle?
+Should a greater proportion of the available resources have been dedicated to the campaigns in Europe?

-7. Allied victory in the Battle of the Atlantic was a precondition for the defeat of Germany.
+6. Was Allied victory in the Battle of the Atlantic a precondition for the defeat of Germany?
 What impact did the Battle of the Atlantic have on Allied strategy?

-8. What role did strategic bombing play in defeating Germany?
+7. What role did strategic bombing play in defeating Germany?
 Evaluate the importance of this role.

-9. What were the potential risks and rewards of a cross-Channel invasion in 1943 as compared with 1944?
+8. What were the potential risks and rewards of a cross-Channel invasion in 1943 as compared with 1944?